-We have audited the accompanying financial statements of AEES Manufacturera, S. de R.L. de C.V. ("the Company"), which comprise the statement of financial position as at December 31, 2019, and the statement of income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of AEES Manufacturera, S. de R.L. de C.V. ("the Company"), which comprise the statement of financial position as at December 31, 2020, and the statement of income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, because of the significance of the matter discussed in the section "Basis for adverse opinion" of our report, the accompanying financial statements does not present fairly, in all material respects, the financial position of AEES Manufacturera, S. de R.L. de C.V. as at December 31, 2019, and its financial performance and its cash flows for the year then ended in accordance with Mexican Financial Reporting Standards ("MFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of AEES Manufacturera, S. de R.L. de C.V. as at December 31, 2020, and its financial performance and its cash flows for the year then ended in accordance with Mexican Financial Reporting Standards ("MFRS").

-Basis for adverse opinion
+Basis for opinion